awsdocs/amazon-efs-user-guide/doc_source/efs-different-vpc.md

 **To allow inbound traffic to the NFS port**
 **Note**
 If you require data to be encrypted in transit, use the Amazon EFS mount helper, `amazon-efs-utils`, instead of the NFS client\.
-For information on installing amazon\-efs\-utils, see the section *Optional: Encrypting Data in Transit*\.
+For information on installing amazon\-efs\-utils, see the section [](#wt6-step3-get-efs-utils)\.

 1. Sign in to the AWS Management Console and open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.